05JackGB/GPV-8bitdo-pro2_XboxLayout/README.md

-# GamePad Viewer Skin: 8BitDo Pro 2 with Xbox layout
+# GamePad Viewer skin: 8BitDo Pro 2-3 with Xbox layout

 Simple layout to use.
 - Xbox ABXY layout